mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 output in the active event queue I used the `$display` directive.
 For showing a output in the active event queue I used the `$strobe` directive.
 (See [4].)
-I would like to remind the reader that the postponed queue is processed after non-blocking assignment updates.
+I would like to remind the reader that the postponed queue is processed after nonblocking assignment updates.

 On the right most column we read the time.
-In between we have the values of the output that was either assigned with a non-blocking assignment or with a blocking one.
+In between we have the values of the output that was either assigned with a nonblocking assignment or with a blocking one.

 So we see that the waveform displays only the value after the simulator passed